 Since moving to Toronto from his native Nova Scotia in 1981 Murley has enjoyed a career that has spanned a wide stylistic spectrum.
 Recordings with legendary Canadian artists such as Ed Bickert, Guido Basso, and Rob McConnell showcase the saxophonist’s talents in the mainstream standard repertoire.
 On the more contemporary side, Murley has collaborated frequently with the younger generation of improviser/composers including pianist David Braid and guitarist David Occhipinti.
 He is also well known for his work with the three-time Juno Award winning electric jazz group Metalwood.
 In addition he has recorded and performed with numerous other Canadian and international artists including John Abercrombie, David Liebman, Paul Bley, and Kenny Wheeler.

 MIKE MURLEY – extended bio

 An engaging, lyrical saxophonist, Mike Murley is one of Canada’s most celebrated and well-respected jazz artists.
 His critically-acclaimed recordings have placed him at the forefront of Canada’s jazz scene for the past three decades.
-He has played on twelve Juno Award winning recordings (Canada’s Grammy equivalent) since 1990, most recently in 2013 for his trio recording Test of Time (Cornerstone Records) and in 2017 for Metalwood’s Twenty (Cellar Live).
+He has played on fourteen Juno Award-winning recordings since his 1990 Two Sides album, seven as a leader or co-leader, seven as a sideman.
+His most recent Junos include his trio recording Test of Time (2013), Metalwood Twenty (2017) and The North (2018).

 Murley also maintains a busy schedule as both a sideman and an educator as Chair of the University of Toronto Jazz Program.